h-kyouma/IDS_statistics/README.md

-- Implementation of dispertion measures:
+- Implementation of dispertion measures: Bartlomiej Jadwiszczak - I will take care of this chapter

     - https://www.calculatorsoup.com/calculators/statistics/statistics.php (sth like that on the left)